A New Paradigm for Precision Top Physics: Weighing the Top with Energy Correlators: Factorization Theorem

-\emph{Factorization Theorem.}---A key feature of our approach is a rigorous factorization theorem, which allows us to separate universal non-perturbative effects from perturbatively calculable contributions.
-It combines factorization for massless energy correlators~\cite{EEC_LHC} with the bHQET treatment of the top quark near its mass shell~\cite{Fleming:2007xt,Fleming:2007qr,Hoang:2017kmk,Bachu:2020nqn}.
-This allows for a separation of the dynamics at the scale of the hard production, the jet radius $R$, the angle $\zeta$, and the top width $\Gamma_t$.
-While factorization is generically violated for hadronic jet shapes (see~\cite{Forshaw:2021fxs} for a recent discussion), our framework is based on the rigorous factorization for single particle massive fragmentation~\cite{Collins:1981ta,Bodwin:1984hc,Collins:1985ue,Collins:1988ig,Collins:1989gx,Collins:2011zzd,Nayak:2005rt,Mitov:2012gt}.
+Combining factorization for massless energy correlators~\cite{Dixon:2019uzg} with the bHQET treatment of the top quark near its mass shell~\cite{Fleming:2007xt,Fleming:2007qr,Hoang:2017kmk,Bachu:2020nqn} allows us to separate the dynamics at the scale of the hard production, the jet radius $R$, the angle $\zeta$, and the top width $\Gamma_t$.
+While factorization is generically violated for hadronic jet shapes (see~\cite{Forshaw:2021fxs}), our framework is based on the rigorous factorization for single particle massive fragmentation~\cite{Collins:1981ta,Bodwin:1984hc,Collins:1985ue,Collins:1988ig,Collins:1989gx,Collins:2011zzd,Nayak:2005rt,Mitov:2012gt}.
 Assuming $\zeta \ll R$, we perform a matching at the perturbative scale of the jet radius, using the fragmenting jet formalism~\cite{Procura:2009vm,Kang:2016mcy,Kang:2016ehg}, which captures the jet algorithm dependence.
 The final jet function describing the collinear dynamics at the scale of $\zeta$ is therefore free of any jet algorithm dependence.
+Correspondingly, we expect to obtain the following factorized expression